orris27/computer_science_notes/english/writing.md

 5. 古建筑: cause the loss of historical value, enjoy cultural heritage, old streets and buildings, historical sites, keep them in the original state, historical buildings and streets
 6. 引发恐慌: cause great panic
 7. 糟蹋旅途: spoil their trips
+8. 费用: the expenditure will increase dramatically, the school budget is not unlimited, may cause deficit, manage budget = personal financial

 ### work